Home » Recipes » Dessert Recipes » Halloween Ghost Cupcakes

 I’m not sure about working with fondant.
 Is there an alternative?

-If you don’t want to try working with fondant, you can make a simple white buttercream icing and pipe a ghost on top of the cupcakes.
+If you don’t want to try working with fondant, you can make a simple white buttercream frosting and use a piping bag to create a ghost on top of the cupcakes.
 Easy!

 My salt shaker just isn’t the right size for this.
 What else could I use?

 For shaping the fondant ghosts, you can use literally anything.
 I have even seen similar ghosts laid over a lollipop, and the lollipop was left in there for support and an added surprise, which is very cute.
-You could also just mold them using your hands too.
-If you can find something that’s about the size of a lollipop, that’s your best bet.
+You could possibly drape them over a large marshmallow or just mold them using your hands.

 I’ve tried the black icing before, and it was runny.
 Any ideas?